TWO WEEK REFERRAL SERVICES – HEAD AND NECK

 - Non tender, progressive, well defined palpable lump

-- Previous skin cancers with palpable lumps
+- Previous skin or head and neck cancers with palpable lumps

 Do not refer: